ihmeuw/pseudopeople/docs/source/index.rst

 Our innovative approach creates realistic, simulated data including name, address, and date of birth, without compromising privacy.

-Our work builds on the success of previous data synthesis projects, such as FEBRL_, GeCo_, and SOG_, while leveraging the power of our simulation platform Vivarium_ to incorporate real, publicly accessible data about the US population.
+Our work builds on the success of previous data synthesis projects, such as FEBRL_, GeCo_, and SOG_, and incorporates real, publicly accessible data about the US population with the power of our simulation platform
+Vivarium_.

 Want to know more?
 Please visit the `pseudopeople project website <https://www.pseudopeople.org/>`_, where you can find out more about the principles and processes underlying this work.